 Eventually, in 2007, Garth Tander became the V8 Supercars champion.
 Driving a Holden VE Commodore, he was the winner in 15 of 37 races and claimed the title only two points ahead of Jamie Whincup.
 That was one of the most exciting seasons in the history of the series because four drivers were in contention for the title before the last round.
 Tander won two of three races at Phillip Island and clinched the title, also securing manufacturers’ title for Holden and teams’ championship for his HSV Dealer Team.

-Move to Holden Racing V8 Supercars Team
+Move to Holden Racing Team in 2008

 After the biggest success in his career, Tander moved to Holden Racing Team in 2008 and began a new, quite successful phase of his career.
 In his first year with the new team, Garth finished 3rd in the Drivers’ championship.
-He scored his second victory at Bathurst 1000 in 2009, with Will Davison as a co-driver.
-His third win at the most prestigious Australian race was in 2011, this time with Nick Percat.

 However, after 2009, Tander was never a real title contender but he was always in Top 10 and he scored a decent number of wins.
 Starting from 2014, Garth also participated in the Australian GT Championship, but without any remarkable success.